Free shipping within the US & Canada

 When the tension of the strings is diverted from the soundboard to the tail block, the risk that the guitar will experience any temporary or permanent deformation of the soundboard or lifting of the bridge (“bridge belly”) is eliminated.

 Even better, any past soundboard deformation or bridge lifting can be corrected by installing the TurboTail on a guitar with a warped soundboard.
 When you install the TurboTail on a guitar with a warped soundboard and a lifting bridge, you will see an immediate improvement.
 The bridge will be held tight to the soundboard, the way it was when the guitar was purchased.
 The soundboard will be closer to the shape that it was designed to have.
-Over time, the soundboard will return to the shape it had the day it left the factory.
+Over time, the soundboard will return to the shape it had the day it left the shop.

 Archtop guitars are different from flattop, steel-string guitars in several ways.
 First of all, as the name implies, the soundboard of archtop guitars is an arched or domed shape.
 Just as the arch of a bridge or the arched roof of a sports stadium gives strength to help support these spans, the arched top of the guitar stiffens the top.
 As well as being stronger, a stiffer top means that an archtop has less resonance (“sustain”) than a flat-top guitar.
 The notes of an archtop are short and percussive compared with a flattop acoustic guitar.
 Notes can be quite loud, but they don’t linger much.
 Thus, the archtop is said to have a lot of “attack” but little “sustain."